alcomposer/plugdata_wiki_wip/UI-Overlay-overview.md

 ![plugdata overlay origin](screenshots/plugdata_overlay_index.png)

 #### 4) Object - Activity
 When messages are sent between objects, plugdata can visualise the activity by glowing the active objects.
-This allows the user to see if an object is outputing data when they expect it to. :pushpin: Currently, activity overlay will only show messages between objects that are connected. :warning: This overlay can put extra strain on your CPU, and as such is not recommended to use during performance. :pushpin: Currently this overlay will only show activity of messages, not signal.
+This allows the user to see if an object is outputting data when they expect it to. :pushpin: Currently, activity overlay will only show messages between objects that are connected. :warning: This overlay can put extra strain on your CPU, and as such is not recommended to use during performance. :pushpin: Currently this overlay will only show activity of messages, not signal.

 ![plugdata overlay origin](screenshots/plugdata_overlay_activity.png)